ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 Thankfully,
 I do have enough experience with FreeRDP and X11 under my belt so I knew more or less where and what to look for.
-We just need to look at some specs and implement a minor feature.
+It’s just a matter of reading some specs and implementing a minor feature.

 Initially I did not intend to fix that issue myself so I left [a comment](https://github.com/FreeRDP/FreeRDP/issues/4984#issuecomment-436786068)